Bucket List Experience: Motor Gliding

 Am I really going to do this?

 My legs were shaking like hell and my heart was jumping out of my chest.
 I think the last time I was that nervous was when I had to write my college admission test.
-Seriously, all I wanted to do at this moment was to turn around and just leave.

 Well, I guess my passion for flying was too strong because I somehow overcame my extreme nervousness and hopped into the glider … or rather dragged my shaking body into it. 😀